mariagkotsopoulou/datasciencecoursera/README.md

-# datascience coursera
+# The Data Scientist’s Toolbox

-## This is the repository for the data science coursera course
+## This is the repository for the data scientist's toolbox coursera course